This article covers the weather in June in Thailand, including average temperatures, rainfall, and tips on what to wear and places to go.

 1. Chiang Mai

-Besides historical attractions, Chiang Mai offers many interesting activities.
-You can trek in Doi Inthanon, which is the tallest mountain in Thailand and offers some stunning views, take part in a friendly volunteer program in an elephant sanctuary, and take a Thai cooking class.
+Nestled in a verdant valley, Chiang Mai is surrounded by mountains and villages.
+Besides majestic temples, you can trek on Doi Inthanon, which is the tallest mountain in Thailand and offers some stunning views, you can take part in a friendly volunteer program in an elephant sanctuary, and take a Thai cooking class.

 2. Chiang Rai

+You can enjoy historical sightseeing such as the Death Railway (Thailand–Burma Railway) as well as lush tropical scenery in Kanchanaburi.
 Just outside of downtown Kanchanaburi you will find one of the most famous national parks in Thailand — Erawan National Park.
 There, you can marvel at the famous Erawan Falls, trek in the forest, splash around in the water, and spot some wild monkeys.

 5. Khao Sok National Park